Vosbrucke/Poland_COVID_vaccination/README.md

 ## Project objectives

 The project aims to discuss and evaluate the impact of the factors on the rate of fully vaccinated population.
-The project objective is to answer the question whether voting preferences had an impact on the willingness to vaccinate and whether there is a correlation between the share of the population vaccinated with two doses and the number of deaths.
+The purpose of the project is to answer the question whether voting preferences had an impact on the willingness to vaccinate and whether there is a correlation between the share of the population vaccinated with two doses and other factors.

 ## Univariate analysis

-Before moving into the comparison of the two variables let's do exploratory analysis for both of those factors separate.
+Before moving into the comparison of the two variables let’s do exploratory analysis for both of those factors separate.
 From the first plot we can draw a few conclusions.
 The first is that values of vaccination rates are much closer to each other than the voting for PiS commission during 2019 Sejm and Senat elections.
 The mean for the vaccination rate is equal to 54.7% while the standard deviation is only at 7 percent points.
 For elections the mean is 48% and the standard deviation is at 11.7 percent points.
 The coefficient of variability is equal to 12.9% for vaccination rates which is within the low range and 24.5% for factor regarding votes preferences.
 We can clearly see from the plot that the data for votes is more dispersed.
 As our goal is to examine the variability of fully vaccinated population we see here that, although there is a variance, it is not very big.
 There are however some outliers which should be interesting to inspect.
 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Boxplot_univariate_analysis.png" width="750">
 </p>